 Ian Shapiro is Sterling Professor of Political Science at Yale University, where he also serves as Henry R. Luce Director of the MacMillan Center for International and Area Studies.
 He has written widely and influentially on democracy, justice, and the methods of social inquiry.
 In democratic theory, he has argued that democracy’s value comes primarily from its potential to limit domination rather than, as is conventionally assumed, from its operation as a system of participation, representation, or preference aggregation.
 In debates about social scientific methods, he is chiefly known for rejecting prevalent theory-driven and method-driven approaches in favor of starting with a problem and then devising suitable methods to study it.
 A native of South Africa, Shapiro received his J.D. from the Yale Law School and his Ph.D from the Yale Political Science Department where he has taught since 1984 and served as chair from 1999 to 2004.
 Shapiro is a fellow of the American Academy of Arts and Sciences and the American Philosophical Society, and a member of the Council on Foreign Relations.
 He is a past fellow of the Carnegie Corporation, the Guggenheim Foundation, and the Center for Advanced Study in the Behavioral Sciences.
 He has held visiting appointments at the University of Cape Town, Keio University in Tokyo, Sciences Po in Paris, the Institute for Advanced Study in Vienna, the University of Oslo, and Nuffield College, Oxford.
 His most recent books are The Real World of Democratic Theory; Containment: Rebuilding a Strategy against Global Terror; and The Flight From Reality in the Human Sciences.
 His new book, Politics Against Domination, will be published by Harvard University Press in 2016.
 His current research concerns the relations between democracy and the distribution of income and wealth.

-Susan Froetschel joined the YaleGlobal staff in December 2005.
-Before that, she was a Bass Tutor-in-Residence at the Yale Writing Center and was appointed to the Yale School of Art design faculty to assist second-year graduate graphic design students with thesis development and writing from 2000 to 2005.
-She also taught magazine writing and literary journalism at Southern Connecticut State University for seven years.
-In addition to copy-editing for Self, House Beautiful and Esquire magazines in New York City, Froetschel was a reporter for a daily newspaper in Sitka, Alaska.
-She has written articles and opinion essays for numerous magazines and newspapers.
-She studied journalism at Penn State, and her master’s degree in public administration is from Harvard’s Kennedy School of Government.
+Susan Froetschel joined the YaleGlobal staff as assistant editor in December 2005.
+Before that, she was a Bass Tutor-in-Residence at the Yale Writing Center and was appointed to the Yale School of Art design faculty as a writing critic from 2000 to 2005.
+She also taught magazine writing and literary journalism at Southern Connecticut State University for seven years and has written numerous articles and opinion essays for magazines and newspapers.
+She studied journalism at Pennsylvania State University, and her master’s degree in public administration is from Harvard’s Kennedy School of Government.

 Froetschel is the author of five mystery novels about families who question public policies that most take for granted.
-The most recent novels, Fear of Beauty and Allure of Deceit are set in rural Afghanistan.
+The most recent novels, Fear of Beauty and Allure of Deceit, are set in rural Afghanistan.
 Her work has been recognized by the Military Writers Society of America, Mystery Writers of America and the Middle East Outreach Council.
-She is co-editor of World Connected: Globalization in the 21st Century.

 Nayan Chanda is Consulting Editor.
 He is the founder and former Editor-in-Chief and Editorial Director of YaleGlobal Online Magazine, published by the Whitney and Betty MacMillan Center for International and Area Studies at Yale.